sevmeyer/chrumm-keyboard/README.md

 This repository contains all relevant source files.
 The generated files can be downloaded from the [releases] page.
+Additional documentation for each component can be found in the respective subdirectories.

 I share these files in the hope that they are useful, or at least interesting to others.
 Keep in mind that this is